 - Ready-made titles or prompts.
 ProBlogger has an ongoing series of these, which you can sign up for here.
 Another option is to collect great titles from around the web then create your own unique twist on them.

 - Reader questions.
 Have you had any questions from readers recently, by email or in your comments section?
 These can be a great source of blog post ideas: if one reader’s wondering about something, chances are, others will be too!
-If your readers haven’t been forthcoming with questions, you could try looking for your blog’s topic in Yahoo!
-Answers or Quora.
+If your readers haven’t been forthcoming with questions, you could try looking for your blog’s topic on Quora or one of these Q&A sites.